|Title:||Volunteer Assistant Coach|

 |Previous College:||Illinois State (1985)|

-Liz Hobbs begins her 17th year as an assistant coach for the Lumberjack swimming & diving program.
+Liz Hobbs begins her 18th year as an assistant coach for the Lumberjack swimming & diving program.
 She has been a familiar face around the program for several years, including serving as the voice of NAU swimming & diving performing public-address duties during the team's regular season meets at the Aquatic and Tennis Complex.

 Hobbs has a long pedigree in swimming, both as a competitor and a coach.
 As a swimmer, she is a 15-time U.S. Masters Swimming national champion and set a Masters world record for the 50-meter freestyle in 1988.
 She was a 10-time All-America performer over four years at Alabama (1979-83), also winning Southeastern Conference individual titles.
 She was a qualifier for the U.S. Olympic Trials in 1980, 1984 and 1988.
 She was a state sprint champion and record holder in both the 50 and 100 freestyles in Florida (1977-79) and Illinois (1976).

 As a coach, she has served in several capacities at the club and collegiate levels.
 Since 1997, she has been the head coach of the Arizona Mountain Masters club team based in Flagstaff.
 She also had been a men's and women's assistant swim coach at Illinois Wesleyan (1987-92) and a women's assistant at Illinois State (1985-86).
 She has coached several club teams in Illinois, New Jersey and Pennsylvania before coming to Flagstaff.

 Other opportunities within the sport have come in marketing and sales.
 Since 1995, Hobbs has been national marketing manager for Speedo Authentic Fitness, and has worked with Dolphin International (1994-95) as national sales manager and as assistant director of team sales and promotions for The Finals Swimwear (1992-94).